Configuration¶

 - proxy_jump¶

-a string containing the hostname to be used by ProxyJump.
+an optional string containing the hostname to be used by ProxyJump.

 For example, it might look like:

-[platforms."batch.cluster1.example"] alias = "cluster1.example" hostname = "1.access.example.com" proxy_jump = "bastion.example.com" [platforms."batch.cluster2.example"] alias = "cluster2.example" hostname = "2.access.example.com" proxy_jump = "bastion.example.com"
+[resources."batch.cluster1.example"] alias = "cluster1.example" hostname = "1.access.example.com" proxy_jump = "bastion.example.com" [resources."batch.cluster2.example"] alias = "cluster2.example" hostname = "2.access.example.com" proxy_jump = "bastion.example.com"

-platforms: batch.cluster1.example: alias: "cluster1.example" hostname: "1.access.example.com" proxy_jump: "bastion.example.com" batch.cluster2.example: alias: "cluster2.example" hostname: "2.access.example.com" proxy_jump: "bastion.example.com"
+resources: batch.cluster1.example: alias: "cluster1.example" hostname: "1.access.example.com" proxy_jump: "bastion.example.com" batch.cluster2.example: alias: "cluster2.example" hostname: "2.access.example.com" proxy_jump: "bastion.example.com"

-- mappers¶
+- mapper¶

 - Type: